Add your promotional text...

 This dimension grounds us when life feels overwhelming.

 Find positive ways to keep your mind happy and balanced.
 Set boundaries and ask for help when needed.
+Learning how to set boundaries for yourself is one of the most powerful forms of emotional self-care.
 Don’t be afraid to just be that person who makes mistakes and needs support sometimes.

 This is about how we process emotions, navigate stress, and maintain a healthy inner world.